-A. The term of office for committee positions shall be three (3) years, and such terms shall commence on April 1.

-B. The terms shall be staggered so that as near as possible one-third of each committee's membership shall expire each year.

-C. Terms shall be limited to three (3) full terms, nine (9) years, on any one committee (except the Design Review Board, and the Heritage Commission, and the Citizen Representatives for Police Use of Force Events).
+- A. The term of office for board, commission and committee positions shall be three (3) years, except as modified by the City Council, and such terms shall commence on April 1. - B. The terms shall be staggered so that as near as possible one-third of each board's, commission's and committee's membership shall expire each year. - C. Terms shall be limited to three (3) full terms, nine (9) years, on any one board, commission or committee (except for the Design Review Board and the Heritage Commission).
 Partial terms will not be counted toward the number of terms considered.
-Citizens who have reached the term limit on any one committee remain eligible to apply and serve on a different committee.
+Citizens Community Members or residents who have reached the term limit on any one board, commission or committee remain eligible to apply and serve on a different board, commission or committee.
 Upon a motion properly made and seconded, the City Council may waive a term limit restriction upon a vote of a majority of the City Council.